 Please take the time to get acquainted with your vehicle by reading this Operator's Manual.
 We recommend that you read and understand this manual from beginning to end before you operate this equipment.
 This manual contains useful information for the safe and efficient operation of this equipment.
 It also provides service information, with an outline for performing safety checks and basic preventive maintenance inspections.
+When replacement parts are needed, we recommend using only genuine PACCAR parts.

-We have tried to present the information you'll need to learn about functions, controls, and operationand to present it as clearly as possible.
-We hope you'll find this manual easy to use.
-There will be times when you need to take this manual out of the glovebox.
-When you do, please be sure to return it when you are finished using it.
+We have tried to present the information needed to learn about functions, controls, and operation-and to present it as clearly as possible.
+Occasionally, you may need to reference this manual, and we hope you find is easy to use.

 After you've read this manual, it should be stored in the cab for convenient reference and remain with this truck when sold.

 Your vehicle may not have all the features or options mentioned in this manual.
 Therefore, you should pay careful attention to the instructions that pertain to just your vehicle.
 In addition, if your vehicle is equipped with special equipment or options not discussed in this manual, consult your dealer or the manufacturer of the equipment.